floatingpurr/wikidata-central/README.md

-# wikidata-scripts 🚀
+# Wikidata utils 🚀
-A bunch of scripts for interacting with Wikidata.
+A bunch of utils for dealing with Wikidata.

 This is an informal repository 🙃